EarthSciML/EarthSciMLBase.jl/docs/src/operator.md

     of the conditions you specify, the initial conditions will be the default values of the variables in the ODE system, and the boundary conditions will be zero.

-## Coupling and Running the Simulator
+## Coupling and Running the Simulation

 Next, initialize our operator, giving the the `windspeed` observed variable, and we can couple our ODESystem, Operator, and Domain together into a single model: